-Owners or operators of properties in the Project, prior to acquisition by AUC, were American Nuclear/TVA, Cleveland Cliffs Iron Company, Energy Fuels, International Uranium Corporation, Power Resources Inc., Rio Algom Mining Corporation, Rocky Mountain Energy (RME), and Utah International Mining Corporation.
+Owners or operators of properties in the Project, prior to acquisition by AUC, were American Nuclear/TVA, Cleveland Cliffs Iron Company, Energy Fuels, International Uranium Corporation, Power Resources Inc., Rio Algom Mining Corporation, Rocky Mountain Energy (RME), Strathmore Mining Corp., and Utah International Mining Corporation.
 Exploration and development work consisted of drilling vertical holes with documentation of stratigraphy and radiation via downhole geophysical logging.
-The most significant activity was Rocky Mountain Energy's operation of a pilot plant on the North Reno Creek property with limited production (approximately 1,200 pounds of U3O8).
-The pilot plant received full NRC and Wyoming government approval for restoration and reclamation.
+The most significant activity was Rocky Mountain Energy's operation of a pilot plant on the North Reno Creek property with limited production (approximately 1,200 pounds of U_3O_8).
+The pilot plant received full NRC and Wyoming government approval for restoration and reclamation in 1983.

-Exploration on the property has continued since Behre Dolbear's 2012 report was issued.
+There has been no exploration drilling on the property since Behre Dolbear's 2016 report was issued.
 As of the date of this report, AUC has completed a total of 978 rotary holes, 19 core holes, and 47 monitoring wells within the North Reno Creek, Southwest Reno Creek, and Moore Units.

-To date, more than 10,000 drill holes have been drilled by AUC and previous uranium exploration companies on, and nearby, the five Resource Units held by AUC.
+To date, data from 10,151 uranium exploration and development drill holes that have been drilled by AUC and previous uranium exploration companies on, and nearby, the five Resource Units are held by AUC.
 Data from the drilling, including survey coordinates, collar elevations, depths, and grade of uranium intercepts, have been incorporated into AUC's database.

-As a result of energy development over the past 50 years, all of the properties where AUC's deposits exist have existing or nearby electrical power, gas, and have adequate phone and internet connectivity.
+As a result of energy development over the past 50 years, all the properties where AUC's deposits exist have existing or nearby electrical power, gas, and have adequate phone and internet connectivity.
 The local economy is oriented to coal mining and oil and gas production as well as ranching operations that provide a well-trained and capable pool of workers for ISR production and processing operations.
 AUC has leases, surface use, and access agreements within the proposed mining permit area to enable construction and operation of all required facilities.